Our Commitment to Privacy

 Our information technology professionals constantly research and develop enhancements to keep us at the vanguard of data security.
 A team of independent auditors reviews our technological systems quarterly.

 Our suppliers and agents, as part of their contracts with Raymond James, are bound to maintain your confidentiality and may not use the information for any unauthorized purpose.
 When we provide information in response to a legal or regulatory inquiry or order, we ensure that the order is valid and we disclose only the information that is required - otherwise we will seek your consent prior to disclosing any information.

-We retain your personal information only as long as it is required for the reasons it was collected or as required by law.
+We retain your personal information only as long as it is required for the reasons it was collected or as required by law or regulation.
 The length of time we retain information varies depending on the product or service and the nature of the information.
-This period may extend beyond the end of your relationship with us but only for so long as it is necessary for us to have sufficient information to respond to any issue that may arise at a later date.
+This period may extend beyond the end of your relationship with us but only for so long as it is required by regulation or necessary for us to respond to issues that may arise at a later date.
 When your personal information is no longer needed for the purposes explained to you, we have procedures to destroy, delete, erase or convert it to an anonymous form.